Virginia Wesleyan University Alumni News and Accomplishments

 Scott Holava '93 started a new position as the Assistant Men's Lacrosse Coach at Virginia Wesleyan University.
 Scott is also a programmer/analyst with the City of Virginia Beach.

-Lynn A. Aydlett '93 was awarded the "Bright Ideas Grant" for $1,103 and the "Cylinda Hazen Scholarship" for $1,000.
-The goal of each is to teach students about tolerance and diversity and to be accepting of all people with disabilities or differences.
+Lynn A. Aydlett '93 was awarded the "Bright Ideas Grant" for $1,103 and the "Cylinda Hazen Scholarship" for $1,000 to teach students about tolerance and diversity and to be accepting of all people with disabilities or differences.
 The money will be used to buy books, dolls, and other materials for Lynn's school.
 Lynn teaches 1st grade at Valmead Elementary in Lenoir, NC.

 Ken Barber '98 graduated from Regent University's MBA program and has accepted a position with ICF International as a Program Analyst supporting the United States Air Force Cybersecurity program.